SketchAssist: A Practical Assistant for Semantic Edits and Precise Local Redrawing: More Qualitative Comparison

 \section{More Qualitative Comparison}

-We provide qualitative comparisons of instruction-guided editing task with ICEdit~\cite{zhang2025context}, Qwen-Image-Edit~\cite{Qwen}, FLUX.1 Kontext~\cite{FLUX}, and Step1X-Edit~\cite{liu2025step1x} in Fig.~\ref{fig:qua_comp_supp1} and Fig.~\ref{fig:qua_comp_supp2}.
+We provide more qualitative comparisons of instruction-guided editing task with ICEdit~\cite{Enabling}, Qwen-Image-Edit~\cite{Qwen}, FLUX.1 Kontext~\cite{FLUX}, and Step1X-Edit~\cite{liu2025step1x} in Fig.~\ref{fig:qua_comp_supp1} and Fig.~\ref{fig:qua_comp_supp2}.
 In these experiments, we deliberately adopt complex and multi-faceted editing instructions, requiring simultaneous modifications to multiple attributes, objects, or regions.
 Our method demonstrates a strong ability to accurately follow these instructions while preserving the original scene composition and human pose, without introducing unintended structural changes.
 This highlights both the advantage of our curated data construction and the efficacy of our Cross-Sequence Sampling strategy in handling multi-instruction edits within a single generation.

 We further provide qualitative comparisons on a line-guided region redrawing task—where the target mask is specified and structural guidance is provided via line drawings—with SketchEdit~\cite{Sketchedit}, BrushNet~\cite{Brushnet}, and MagicQuill~\cite{Magicquill} in Fig.~\ref{fig:qua_comp_supp3}.
 SketchEdit is designed for local sketch-to-image translation and therefore cannot operate directly on complete sketch images.
 BrushNet and MagicQuill can perform local redrawing on sketch images, but in our evaluation they fail to reliably follow the provided guidance lines, producing structures misaligned with the intended line geometry.
-Our method, by comparison, redraws the masked region in strict accordance with the guidance lines while maintaining high stylistic fidelity.
+Our method, by comparison, redraws the masked region in strict accordance with the guidance lines while maintaining high stylistic fidelity to the original image, ensuring structural accuracy and visual coherence.